cjus/node-neo4j-presentation/presentation/readme.md

 <img src="not-these-graphs.png" width="400"/>

-Instead, the graphs we're interested in consists of circles and lines and are commonly known as network graphs.
+The graphs we're interested in consists of circles and lines and are commonly known as network graphs.

 <img src="graph1.png" width="400"/>